conan-io/docs/conan_v2_mode.rst

    be incompatible.

-Changes related to default configuration
+Changes related to the default configuration
 ----------------------------------------

 These changes will be applied when installing Conan for the first time, as these are